Eat Well During Cancer

-Treatment for cancer can lead to a myriad of side-effects and possible malnutrition in patients.
-This project aims to produce and distribute information booklets for cancer patients to help them cope with the diet-related side effects of treatments whilst still maintaining a nutritious diet.
+Around half of all cancer patients do not receive any dietary advice which could help ease some of the side-effects of their treatment.
+This project aims to produce and distribute information booklets for cancer patients and their families to help them cope with the side effects of their treatment.

 September 2017 - September 2018